Logo

-Wardell Stephen Curry II is an American professional basketball player for the Golden State Warriors of the National Basketball Association.
+Wardell Stephen Curry II is an American professional basketball player and point guard for the Golden State Warriors of the National Basketball Association.

 2.